 Dimension Name: Desired name for Dimension.

-Copy From: Use members from another Dimension.
+Copy From: Use Members from another Dimension.

-Dimension Size: Projected number of members in the Dimension.
+Dimension Size: Projected number of Members in the Dimension.

 3. Click Save when all the information is correct.